 The general desired heat range when pressing rosin is anywhere from 160 to 220 degrees Fahrenheit, depending on your starting material.
 If your starting material is flower, which acts like a sponge when being pressed, you’ll need to extract it on the hotter side of the range.

-If you’re starting with a premium sift or ice water hash, the heat from your press will have an easier time reaching the trichome heads, so you’ll be able to extract properly on the cooler side of the range without risking damage to your terpenes.
+If you’re starting with a premium sift or ice water hash, the heat from your press will have an easier time reaching the trichome heads, so you’ll be able to extract properly on the cooler side of the range with low-temp plates without risking damage to your terpenes.
 Generally speaking, better-quality starting material requires less temperature to properly extract, especially when dealing with higher-quality finished products like live rosin.

 Pressure is the other key factor under your control when operating a rosin press, along with the micron screens used in commercial operations.
 The proper pressure to make rosin can range from 300 to 1,000 PSI, and knowing how much pressure to apply depends on the starting material.